Weyers Cave, Virginia

 Weyers Cave (/ˈwɪərz/ WEERZ-') is a census-designated place (CDP) in Augusta County, Virginia, United States.
-The population was 2,473 at the 2010 census.
+The population was 2,700 at the 2020 census.
 It is part of the Staunton–Waynesboro Micropolitan Statistical Area.
+The town gained its name as the closest railway stop to Weyer's Cave, now Grand Caverns, in Grottoes.

 Weyers Cave is the site of the first chapter (1927) of the Future Farmers of Virginia, later to become the National FFA Organization.
 It is also the site of Shenandoah Valley Regional Airport and the main campus of Blue Ridge Community College.

 History

 The West View Schoolhouse and Weyers Cave School are listed on the National Register of Historic Places.

 Geography

 Weyers Cave is located at 38°17′13″N 78°54′50″W (38.286833, −78.913977).